Eritrea

-Eritrea is a unitary one-party presidential republic in which national legislative and presidential elections have never been held.
+Eritrea is one of the world's least developed countries.
+It is a unitary one-party presidential republic and a de facto totalitarian dictatorship, in which national legislative and presidential elections have never been held.
 Isaias Afwerki has served as president since its official independence in 1993.
-According to Human Rights Watch, the Eritrean government's human rights record is among the worst in the world.
+The country's human rights record is among the worst in the world.
 The Eritrean government has dismissed these allegations as politically motivated.
-Freedom of the press in Eritrea is extremely limited; the Press Freedom Index consistently ranks it as one of the least free countries.
-As of 2022 Reporters Without Borders considers the country to have the overall worst press freedom in the world, with the sole exception of North Korea, as all media publications and access are heavily controlled by the government.

 Eritrea is a member of the African Union, the United Nations, and the Intergovernmental Authority on Development, and is an observer state in the Arab League alongside Brazil and Venezuela.
+Asmara was designated a World Heritage Site in 2017 for its well-preserved modernist architecture, which reflects the influence of Italian colonial urban planning and design.